 Most keyboards that either come with a computer for free these days or are purchased for next to nothing at the local computer mart use inexpensive "rubber dome" or "membrane" contacts under the keys that have a mushy feel, lack tactile feedback, and must be fully depressed in order to be detected.
 The result can be an uncomfortable and tiring typing experience.
 Mechanical keyboards on the other hand utilize an individual mechanical switch underneath each key that provides consistent actuation.
 Such switches are usually only used for industrial applications due to their price.
 The benefit of these mechanical switches is comfort, increased typing speeds, and lifetime.
 Mechanical switches are rated for millions of key presses.
 In its lifetime a high quality mechanical switch based keyboard will provide a reliable and pleasurable typing experience for a long time to come, outliving several cheaper keyboards.

-Our Leopold keyboards are currently available with four varieties of Cherry MX switches, all of which are mechanically compatible in size and shape, but differ in their internal workings; as such they are suited for different applications.
-Cherry MX switches are made by Cherry Corp (Germany) and detailed technical specifications can be found on their website here.
+We carry Cherry MX based keyboards that are currently available with five varieties of Cherry MX switches, all of which are mechanically compatible in size and shape, but differ in their internal workings; as such they are suited for different applications.
+Cherry MX switches are made by ZF Electronics (formally known as Cherry Corporation) and detailed technical specifications can be found on their website here.

 Commonly, Cherry MX key switches are known by the color of their plastic keystem which can be seen when the keycap is removed.
 Aside from color, these switches differ in three important ways.